-01Do Your Heavy Lifting When You're at Your Best
+Do Your Heavy Lifting When You're at Your Best

-There’s endless advice out there for people not to do mental sludge tasks like answering email or routine chores in the morning but to start out instead doing whatever tasks are most demanding creatively – which is great if you’re a morning person.
+There’s endless advice out there for people not to do mental sludge tasks like answering email or routine chores in the morning, but to start out instead doing whatever tasks are most creatively demanding—which is great if you’re a morning person.
 If you’re more of a night owl, like me, obviously this isn’t going to work well for you.

-Productivity expert Tony Wong advises: “Use your morning to focus on yourself… Start your day out right by ignoring your emails in the morning and getting in a good breakfast, reading the news, meditating, or working out.
+Productivity expert Tony Wong advises, “Use your morning to focus on yourself… Start your day out right by ignoring your emails in the morning and getting in a good breakfast, reading the news, meditating, or working out.
 This will ensure you’ve got the necessary fuel for a productive day.”
 The point is, do your most demanding tasks in your personal peak productivity time, whenever that is.

-03Prepare a To-do List for the Next Day Each Night
+Prepare a To-Do List Each Night

 To-do lists are invaluable productivity aids.
 They get you organized, provide you with focus and reward you with feelings of satisfaction when you’re able to check off things that you’ve accomplished.
-In my opinion, everyone should use them!

-04Cut Down Your To-do List
+Cut Down Your To-Do List

-In The Real Leadership Lessons of Steve Jobs, Walter Isaacson, author of Steve Jobs, relates how Jobs’s insistence that Apple produce just four computers saved the company.
+In "The Real Leadership Lessons of Steve Jobs," Walter Isaacson, author of Steve Jobs, relates how Jobs’ insistence that Apple produce just four computers saved the company.
 He also relates how Jobs used to-do lists to engender focus:

-“After he righted the company, Jobs began taking his “top 100” people on a retreat each year.
-On the last day, he would stand in front of a whiteboard… and ask, “What are the 10 things we should be doing next?”
+After he righted the company, Jobs began taking his 'top 100' people on a retreat each year.
+On the last day, he would stand in front of a whiteboard… and ask, 'What are the 10 things we should be doing next?'
 People would fight to get their suggestions on the list.
 Jobs would write them down—and then cross off the ones he decreed dumb.
 After much jockeying, the group would come up with a list of 10.
 Then Jobs would slash the bottom seven and announce, 'We can only do three.'

-See?
-Increasing productivity demands focus.
-And focus means narrowing your options.
+Getting focused means narrowing your options.
 So each night when you’re reviewing your to-do list, ask yourself two questions;

 - What are the important tasks on this list?